Azure/ai-solution-accelerators-list/OpenAIDemos/README.md

 <br/>

-You may also want to check the [OpenAI Cookbook](https://github.com/openai/openai-cookbook)

 <br/>

 **NOTE**: Please make sure to check the terms of use for each.
 Some are only provided for demonstration purposes and not mean for as-is production use.